 The ad came at the end of the Civil Rights Movement and changed people’s perceptions.
 Nike also jumped on board with their first commercial in 1982.
 It featured the Chariots of the Fire theme song and showed the evolution of running from mountain men to marathon runners.
 Apple also made a strong statement when it released its “1984” commercial.

-The company sold $155 million in Macintosh computers just three months after the ad aired.
+The company sold $155 million in Macintosh computers three months after the ad aired.
 This was a massive success for that period.
-In the 80s and mid-80s, TV commercials began to explore a degree of soft weirdness that any other era may not match.
+In the 80s and mid-80s, TV commercials began exploring a soft weirdness that any other era may not match.
 This was the prime of mail-order music collections, truck commercials, Double-mint gum spots featuring twins, and ads for paper delivery.
 Advertisers have learned from this time.

 3. 80s Radio commercials